irungugraceig-sudo/irungugraceig-sudo/README.md

 I spent seven years laying fiber optic cables across Africa's lakes and oceans.
 I secured **$102M** to connect countries.
 I dove 1,400 meters below Lake Tanganyika where no one had surveyed before.
 I led teams across 10+ countries, turning impossible infrastructure projects into reality.

-But here's the thing—I didn't just want to build the pipes. **I wanted to understand what flows through them.**
+But here's the thing, I didn't just want to build the pipes. **I wanted to understand what flows through them.**

 So I came to Northeastern University.
-MS in Telecommunication Networks.
-XR Immersive Media Lab.
-Not to abandon infrastructure, but to answer a question that kept me up at night:
+MS in Telecommunication Networks.Not to abandon infrastructure, but to answer a question that kept me up at night:

-**What happens when communication moves from screens to immersive spaces?**
+**What happens when communication evolves from into immersive spaces?**

 ---